 Avoiding excessive weight gain during pregnancy will help you to:

-Securing adequate weight gain during pregnancy will help you to:
+Gaining enough weight during pregnancy will help you to:

-- Decrease the chance of your baby having a low birth weight, malnutrition and nutrient deficiencies
+Decrease the chance of your baby having a low birth weight, microcephaly, and nutrient deficiencies

 Incorporate exercise to keep your weight gain in check

 Most pregnant women should aim to get at least 150 minutes of moderate-intensity aerobic activity a week.8

 If that’s more than you’ve been doing, start slowly and work your way up.
 Not only will exercise help control your weight gain, but it will also help you stay fit and feel less discomfort.
 Consider swimming, walking, yoga, or aerobics classes designed for pregnant women.